Authors:

 Table 1.
 Demographics of the questionnaire respondents.

-In the survey a considerable proportion of respondents’ gender group is female.
-In every target group, the most responders across all nationalities were Portuguese.
-The second largest nationality group is Slovenians, and the third one is Finnish.
+A considerable proportion of survey respondents were female.
+In every target group, the most represented nationality was Portuguese.
+The second largest nationality group was Slovenian, and the third Finnish.

-Here is background information on each target group from the survey questionnaires.
-The first one is from the students where 83 % of them are studying for a bachelor’s degree in tourism and 41 % of them are third-year students.
-The second group is the alumni.
-On the alumni respondents, 80 % finished their studies over 10 years ago and 47 % of them have had mentors from the tourism field during their studies.
-From the tourism research and development workers and teachers in higher education institutions group are involved in cooperation with local tourism companies and with other tourism education institutions, but surprisingly 49 % of tourism research and development workers and teachers in higher education institutions are not involved in any cooperation with tourism companies or other institutions.
-Of the target group of tourism field professionals, the largest respondents were guides and representatives of the accommodation in the tourism sector.
+The following is background information on each target group from the survey.
+The first group was students, of whom 83 % were studying for a bachelor’s degree in tourism and 41 % were third-year students.
+The second group is was alumni.
+Among the alumni respondents, 80 % had finished their studies over 10 years ago and 47 % had mentors from the tourism field during their studies.
+Of the tourism research and development workers and teachers in HEIs group 20 % were involved in cooperation with local tourism companies and 19 % with other tourism education institutions, but surprisingly 49 % of tourism research and development workers and teachers in HEIs are not involved in any cooperation with tourism companies or other institutions.
+Among the target group of tourism field professionals, most of the respondents were guides or representatives of the accommodation sector.

 4.2 Preferred channels for sharing information: observations from the survey